Montane Featherlite Pants

 The only drawbacks I could foresee is that I wasn't able to determine how long they would hold up to precipitation, not that that's their function, but it's handy info to know.
 That, and the website indicates that one needs to renew the DWR surface periodically, which seems like a pain, but is cheaper than buying a new pair of pants every three months.
 They are also apparently washable, which is nice.

 Here's what other sites are saying:

+On Sale.
 Free Shipping.
 Montane Women's Featherlite Pant FEATURES of the Montane Women's Featherlite Pant Pertex Micro light outer that is windproof, fast drying and features a remarkable durable water repellent finish French seams throughout for extra strength, quality and weather resistance Articulated knees for step high movement, perfect for mountain use Elasticated waist with adjustable, lockable drawcord 1/4 length YKK side zips for ventilation and the ability to pull over trail footwear Velcro calf tabs which reduce volume around calves minimizing wind resistance and abrasion on the inner lower leg Montane enhanced breathing panels in lumbar 360deg 'Dusk Till Dawn' reflective trim Montane stuff sac perfect for storage on the move SPECIFICATIONS of the Montane Women's Featherlite Pant Weight: 3.9 oz / 110 g Activities: Mountain Walking / Climbing / Trail Running / Biking Fit: Active Mountain Fabric: Pertex Microlight Mini Rip-Stop, Peaq Air This product can only be shipped within the United States.
 Please don't hate us.